The Range (Qld)

 The Range shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-In The Range, residents aged 15+ have a higher proportion of university qualifications than broader areas: 33.0% compared to 15.9% in SA4 region and 17.1% in the SA3 area.
+In The Range, residents aged 15+ have higher educational attainment than broader benchmarks.
+Specifically, 33.0% hold university qualifications compared to 15.9% in the SA4 region and 17.1% in the SA3 area.
 Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (7.1%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 29.7% of residents holding them, including advanced diplomas (8.8%) and certificates (20.9%).
-Educational participation is high at 36.3%, with 18.1% in secondary education, 8.3% in primary education, and 6.0% pursuing tertiary education.
+Vocational credentials are also prevalent, with 29.7% of residents holding such qualifications – advanced diplomas account for 8.8% while certificates make up 20.9%.

-Educational participation is notably high, with 36.3% of residents currently enrolled in formal education.
+Educational participation is high, with 36.3% of residents currently enrolled in formal education.
 This includes 18.1% in secondary education, 8.3% in primary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education